Harvest Moon 3D: A New Beginning: Gameplay

+Plot

+The player (male is by default named Henry and female is by default named Rachel) arrives in a town called Echo Village, where they meet Dunhill, the town's mayor.
+He reveals that the town is fallen into disarray and many villagers have moved away as a result.
+After showing the player their farm, the player attempts to revive the village and construct buildings to motivate the villagers into coming back and convince new people to move in.
+Aiding the player is the Harvest Goddess and two Harvest Sprites: Aaron and Alice.
+Once the player is successful, a firework celebration is held to honor their success in restoring Echo Village.

 Development

-Natsume, Inc. announced on May 29, 2012, that Harvest Moon 3D: A New Beginning would be released in North America.
+Natsume Inc. announced on May 29, 2012, that Harvest Moon 3D: A New Beginning would be released in North America.
 The game was released early by Natsume in North America and started shipping on October 19 instead of closer to its original street date, November 6.
 It was announced on June 5, 2013, that the game would be released in Europe by Marvelous AQL Europe during Q3 of 2013.
 A New Beginning is the first true 3DS Harvest Moon game, preceded by Harvest Moon: The Tale of Two Towns which was developed for the DS and released alongside a port for the 3DS.
 A New Beginning introduces features to the series, including the ability to fully customize the player, farm, and the town of setting.

 Release

 Special edition preorders included a stuffed cow doll, and regular version preorders included a yak doll.
-The publisher Natsume announced on October 17, 2012, that the game had gone gold and that there was "unprecedented" interest in the special 15th anniversary edition of the game.
+The publisher Natsume Inc. announced on October 17, 2012, that the game had gone gold and that there was "unprecedented" interest in the special 15th anniversary edition of the game.